tlienart/Franklin.jl/README.md

 It's basically the same as most SSG using Markdown as base syntax with extensions allowing LaTeX-like commands.
 Not just for maths (which is rendered using KaTeX) but also to define macros using `\newcommand{...}[...]{...}` as in LaTeX.

+So there's really two main components:

+1. a system to manage files converting them from markdown-like format to HTML, allowing for convenient templates and live preview via `browser-sync`
+1. a parser to allow the definition of latex-like commands in Markdown as well as div blocks and a few other goodies such as latex-like hyper-references.

 ### Short example <a id="short-ex1"></a>

 To give an idea of the syntax, the source below renders to [this page](https://tlienart.github.io/pub/misc/judoc-example1.html) (open it in a new window to compare).